-Our Money Matters guide will provide all the information you need on how and when to pay your fees:
+Our Money Matters guide will provide all the information you need on how and when to pay your fees (for 2016 entry):

 Kingston's Money Movement community helps students to keep more money in their pockets.
 We won't tell you how to spend but we will be the helpful friend who offers advice on how to make an unexpected extra saving on expenses, cook a delicious cheap meal or find fun things to do for free.
 On top of this, the Money Movement runs fun themed events and giveaways throughout the year which are free for all students to attend.